 Patients are advised to review their insurance benefits to identify any out-of-pocket expenses they may incur.

 What are the benefits of being cared for at a “hospital-based” outpatient clinic?

 Medicare acknowledges the value of providing care in an integrated, collaborative environment.
 Hospital-based outpatient clinics are held to nationally recognized service and patient care standards, leading to high quality care for patients.

 Medicare patients will be charged a facility fee that would not be owed if the facility were not hospital-based.
 Patients may have to pay more for certain outpatient services and procedures at SRC’s hospital-based outpatient locations than they would at one of SRC’s free-standing clinic locations.

 - Cascade Skagit Health Alliance

-No. SRC’s Anacortes, Camano Island, Oak Harbor and Urology locations will remain as freestanding clinic locations.
+No. SRC’s Anacortes, Camano Island and Urology locations will remain as freestanding clinic locations.
 They will not be converted to hospital-based outpatient clinics at this time, so an additional facility charge will not be generated at these locations.